 - any pains that may have woken you during the night

-- what time you woke up each morning
+- what time you wake up each morning

 Read more about how to improve your sleep.